 As prices climb towards £3,000 and beyond, the machinery does get better, but it is case of diminishing returns: just as with solo bikes, a doubling of price does not bring twice the performance – although you do find some very nice bikes.

-A good tandem frame is more than just two solo frames stuck together, but many people have done that over the years – although not normally as well as this.
+A good tandem frame is more than just two solo frames stuck together, but many people have done that over the years – although not normally as well as the late great Sheldon Brown.

 A tandem frame has to contend with more power, weight, and length, and if the frame is not stiff enough it will introduce unwelcome flexibility in the bike and a general vagueness to the handling.
 Extreme stiffness may be unwelcome on a solo bike, but it is much more desirable on a tandem.